 - And cause your body to send more blood to your heart, lungs, and muscles

 In Atlanta and the rest of Georgia, liability comes down to negligence.
 In other words, the person who caused your accident is legally liable for your damages.
-If you were in a car accident and the other driver caused the crash, they should be responsible for your resulting medical costs, lost wages, property damage and more.
+For example, if you were in a car accident and the other driver caused the crash, they should be responsible for your resulting medical costs, lost wages, property damage, and more.

 When someone is negligent in an accident, their insurance company usually pays for your damages.
-To seek compensation, you will need to file a personal injury claim with the insurer.
+You will need to file a personal injury claim with the insurer to seek compensation.
 Unfortunately, insurance companies will look for ways to pay you less or deny your claim.
 Plus, insurers are more likely to doubt a claim for whiplash because:

 - Whiplash isn’t usually visible